johahi/borzoi-pytorch/README.md

 Phil Wang

 ## Citation
-Please cite the Borzoi preprint [1], along with Flashzoi [2], if you used this repository or the models.
+Please cite the Borzoi paper [1], along with Flashzoi [2], if you used this repository or the models.